Building Blocks: Poland’s Most Popular Homes

 On the basis of the recording of war damages conducted by regional reconstruction departments, it was established that 295,400 city buildings were either destroyed or damaged (147,600, that is 50%, in historical Poland, and 147,800, that is 50%, in western and northern regions), with their cubic capacity amounting to 526.9 million cubic metres (221.8 million m3 – 42.1% and 305.1 million m3 – 57.9% respectively).

-The ideas to industrialise housing construction did not find a fertile ground in Poland until the middle of the 1950’s.
-Before that, they were constrained by the state-mandated doctrine of socialist realism, which stood in opposition to modernist forms (high cost and long construction time of socialist-realist housing was in fact one of the most important factors influencing the downfall of this ideology).
-The political thaw of 1956 and the return to modernist forms made it clear that a mass increase in the number of residential blocks is necessary.
-The fact that the first fully-prefabricated buildings in post-war Poland were built in 1956 in Hutnicze Neighbourhood in socialist-realist Nowa Huta, can be seen as a bridging of the gap between the socialist realism and the new era.
+The ideas to industrialise housing construction did not find fertile ground in Poland until the middle of the 1950s.
+Before that, they were constrained by the state-mandated doctrine of socialist realism, which stood in opposition to modernist forms (the high cost and long construction time of socialist-realist housing was in fact one of the most important factors influencing the downfall of this ideology).
+The political thaw of 1956 and the return to modernist forms made it clear that a mass increase in the number of residential blocks was necessary.
+The fact that the first fully-prefabricated buildings in post-war Poland were built in 1956, in the Osiedle Hutnicze (Hutnicze Neighbourhood) in socialist-realist Nowa Huta, can be seen as a bridging of the gap between the socialist realism and the new era.

 Nowa Huta: The Story of the Ideal Socialist-Realist City